 Alimony For Divorce In Malaysia

-It is common to hear questions from a wife contemplating a divorce about how much she can ask for alimony for divorce in Malaysia from her husband.
+It is common to hear this question from a wife contemplating a divorce on how much of maintenance or alimony she can ask for from her husband in the event of a divorce especially when she is not working or if the husband is the sole breadwinner.

 Before we proceed to discuss on alimony or maintenance of spouse, it is essential to ask the question if both parties are agreeing to divorce or on the divorce terms (particularly on the amount of alimony).